iobook/ultralight/README.md

       "Id": "53c8c9571aaab40002000004"
     }

-Class operations operate on a resource based on just the class name.
+Class operations operate on a resource based on the class name.
 For example, if the class name is `Quote`, the class URL is:

     https://api.Ultralight.com/1/classes/Quote